Amgen Irish Open Golf – Royal County Down Golf Club

 Fast forward to 2023, and the winner of the Amgen Irish Open that year was Swedish player Vincent Norrman, who, just like George Duncan had almost 100 years before, won by a margin of just 1 stroke.
 The runner-up last year was Germany’s Hurly Long.

-The most recent Irish Open took place in 2024, and it was Rasmus Hojgaard who emerged victories at 9 under par by the tournament’s end.
+Then came the 2024 Irish Open, which saw Rasmus Hojgaard who emerged victorious at 9 under par by the tournament’s end.
 Rory McIlroy came a very close second on 8 under par, with the Northern Irishman coming tantalisingly close to victory.

 There have been some big names in the past who have emerged victorious in the Irish Open.
 This includes the likes of Colin Montgomerie (1996, 1997 & 2001), Bernhard Langer (1984, 1987 & 1994), Nick Faldo (1991, 1992 & 1993) and Seve Ballesteros (1983, 1985 & 1986).
 The three players just mentioned also hold the joint record for the most wins for a player at the Irish Open with no less than 3 each.